-Each Portfolio may invest up to 15% of its net assets in illiquid securities.
-Illiquid securities include securities subject to contractual or legal restrictions on resale (e.g., because they have not been registered under the Securities Act of 1933, as amended (the "Securities Act")) and securities that are otherwise not readily marketable (e.g., because trading in the security is suspended or because market makers do not exist or will not entertain bids or offers).
+The Portfolio may invest up to 15% of its net assets in illiquid securities.
+Illiquid securities include securities subject to contractual or legal restrictions on resale (e.g., because they have not been registered under the Securities Act and securities that are otherwise not readily marketable (e.g., because trading in the security is suspended or because market makers do not exist or will not entertain bids or offers).
 Securities that have not been registered under the Securities Act are referred to as private placements or restricted securities and are purchased directly from the issuer or in the secondary market.
 Foreign securities that are freely tradable in their principal markets are not considered to be illiquid.

 Restricted and other illiquid securities may be subject to the potential for delays on resale and uncertainty in valuation.
-A Portfolio might be unable to dispose of illiquid securities promptly or at reasonable prices and might thereby experience difficulty in satisfying redemption requests from shareholders.
-The Underlying Funds might have to register restricted securities in order to dispose of them, resulting in additional expense and delay.
+The Portfolio might be unable to dispose of illiquid securities promptly or at reasonable prices and might thereby experience difficulty in satisfying redemption requests from shareholders.
+The Underlying Fund might have to register restricted securities in order to dispose of them, resulting in additional expense and delay.
 Adverse market conditions could impede such a public offering of securities.